-- Weaksauce Weakness: A giant, badass-looking alien warrior made of magma and rock... and a bucket of water takes it down instantly.
-The Doctor later uses this to his advantage by arming himself with... a water pistol.
+- Weaksauce Weakness: A giant, badass-looking alien warrior made of magma and rock... and a bucket of water takes it down in seconds.
+The Doctor later uses this to his advantage by arming himself with a water pistol.

 - What Have We Ear?: The Doctor does this to Quintus to bribe him into taking him to Lucius Petrus Dextrus's house.

-- You Have Got to Be Kidding Me!: Donna's rather atypical response to being turned into a very typical altar sacrifice.
+- You Have GOT to Be Kidding Me!: Donna's rather atypical response to almost being turned into a very typical altar sacrifice.
 Well, almost.